melogabriel/tinfoil-shops/README.md

 ## Legal Disclaimer

-> [!NOTE]
 > The author does not take any responsibility for your actions using this service.

-The author is NOT affiliated with the content that you can retrieve thanks to any Tinfoil shop.
+> The author is NOT affiliated with the content that you can retrieve thanks to any Tinfoil shop.